-- show insight into the problems that workers experience regarding safety, health, quality of work life and the human-technology interaction; - demonstrate knowledge of the application of ergonomics by designing models to fit body posture, the office/work environment, designing for special populations and the practical application of the models by means of the ergonomics checklist; - demonstrate knowledge of the connection between work and psychological wellbeing (e.g. Psychological adjustment); - know the determinants and causes of work maladjustment and the implications thereof for safety; - demonstrate knowledge of the types of work dysfunctions and other workrelated and organisational maladjustments; - demonstrate knowledge of the ways in which organisations should go about to ensure a safe and healthy work environment conducive to improving the quality of work life; and - demonstrate knowledge of the most important provisions of the Occupational Health and Safety Act (Act 85 of 1993) in maintaining safe and healthy work environments.
+- demonstrate knowledge of the nature and importance of a safe and healthy work environment that enhances the quality of the work life of employees; - show insight into the problems that workers experience regarding safety, health, quality of work life and human-technology interaction; - demonstrate knowledge of the application of ergonomics by designing models to fit body posture, the office/work environment, designing for special populations and the practical application of the models by means of the ergonomics checklist;

+- demonstrate knowledge of the connection between work and psychological wellbeing (e.g. Psychological adjustment); - know the determinants and causes of work maladjustment and the implications thereof for safety; - demonstrate knowledge of the types of work dysfunctions and other workrelated and organisational maladjustments; - demonstrate knowledge of the ways in which organisations should go about ensuring a safe and healthy work environment conducive to improving the quality of work life; and - demonstrate knowledge of the most important provisions of the Occupational Health and Safety Act (Act 85 of 1993) in maintaining safe and healthy work environments.